 Next, you’ll be asked about specific details of the case: Time, date, location of the accident, etc. Where were you going?
 How was the weather?
 What were the traffic conditions?
 Any signage on the road at that time?

 Be prepared for specific questions about time and distance: How far was the other car from you when you first saw it?
 Where was the other car on the roadway at the time?
 How fast were you going?
 How fast was the other car going?
 Where on the roadway did the cars collide?
 What areas of the vehicles collided (i.e. driver’s side fender, passenger side door)?
 Where did the cars come to rest?

 You’ll be asked about what happened after the accident: What happened to your body inside the car during the collision?
 Did you talk to the other driver?
 What kind of medical treatment did you have?
+Did you receive medical or chiropractic care?
 Was there any damage to the vehicles and what was it?
 Did you repair your car and how was it paid for?
 Were there any witnesses?
 Are there any photos or diagrams?
 Were the police involved?
 Did you drink any alcohol or imbibe with other substances 24 hours before the accident?